MEET Heather Chapman, Lpc, ncc, cpcs

 Safety

-I strive to provide a warm, inviting, and safe environment where my clients feel like they can be their authentic self free from judgment.
+I strive to provide a warm, inviting, and safe environment where my clients feel like they can be their authentic selves free from judgment.

 ANXIETY